s4w3d0ff/marconibot/README.md

 python3 -c "import pymongo; pymongo.MongoClient().drop_database('poloniex')"
 ```
 ### Running the example bot:
 There is an example config located in https://github.com/s4w3d0ff/marconibot/examples.
-If you run the `bin/marconi` script it will create a data directory in your home folder named '.marconi' and throw an error ``"A 'marconi.json' file needs to be created in..."``.
+If you run the `bin/marconi` script it will create a data directory in your home folder named '.marconi' and throw an error ``"'MARKET_PAIR.json' files need to be created in..."``.
 Copy the json file in the examples directory to the created '.marconi' directory
 and run the bin/marconi script again.
 It should look similar this:
 ```
 s4w3d0ff@8core~> marconi